cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 Only changes to the schedule configurations are supported; changes to the schedule name, type, or the program associated with it are not allowed.
 If *any* properties are provided, it will overwrite all existing properties with what is provided.
-You must return all properties, even ones you are are not altering.
+You must include all properties, even ones you are are not altering.

 .. rubric:: HTTP Responses